pinpox/kali-i3/README.md

 (`root`/`toor`) and select `i3 session` in the top right menu of the login manager.

-> :warning: **!WARNING:** There is a strange behaviour of the login manager,
-> causing it to launch the default XFCE session instead of i3 sometimes, even if
-> it was selected.
-To fix this select the session **after** entering username
-> and password, then click login.
-Once again: 1.
-Type user/pass, 2. select "i3
-> session", 3. press login.
-(Order matters!)

 ### Troubleshooting

 Please report any issues not documented here.